 Being seasick is awful.

-One more quick tip: if you take birth control pills, be aware that vomiting from seasickness may leave you unprotected.
-Talk with your doctor about what to do should this situation arise and perhaps carry alternative birth control with you.
+One more important tip, especially for women: if you take birth control pills, be aware that vomiting from seasickness may leave you unprotected.
+If the pill doesn’t stay down, it may not be absorbed.
+It’s worth talking with your doctor ahead of time about what to do in this situation and whether you should carry alternative birth control as a backup.

 Carolyn Shearlock has lived aboard full-time for 17 years, splitting her time between a Tayana 37 monohull and a Gemini 105 catamaran.
 She’s cruised over 14,000 miles, from Pacific Mexico and Central America to Florida and the Bahamas, gaining firsthand experience with the joys and challenges of life on the water.